 In addition, I also came across a few pieces of feedback left on Facebook pages, blogs posts, and product sales pages from people who were encouraging others not to purchase a particular product because it caused their teeth to move or they are unable to chew or even speak properly after using a particular device.
-Having a skeptical mind, naturally two questions come to mind when I read this information – Who is leaving the comment and do they have an ulterior motive?

-In most cases it’s apparent that the individual who left such comments were trying to steer shoppers away from purchasing “X” brand and towards choosing “Y” instead.
-It’s unfortunate but such dishonest bits of information are often left by competing companies in an effort to further promote ones brand.
+In most cases, it’s apparent that the individual who left such comments were trying to steer shoppers away from purchasing “X” brand and towards choosing “Y” instead.
+It’s unfortunate but such dishonest bits of information are often left by competing companies in an effort to further promote one’s brand.